aeshirey/waitfor/README.md

 waitfor --get http://google.com/ --get http://microsoft.com
 ```

 Because HTTP GET calls incur nontrivial latency, the current implementation counts how long each condition takes to run, and that duration is subtracted from the `--interval`.
 That remaining time is spent sleeping.
-If multiple GETs are called such that the delay exceeds the interval, a new loop will immediately be stated.
+If multiple GETs are called such that the delay exceeds the interval, a new loop will immediately be started.
 Invocations are not currently parallelized.